 This is a guest post, written by Darlene Mass, a writer for the apartment rental site, Zumper.com.

 When an employee is offered a promotion in another city or a company recruits talent outside of its own city, employers will often offer a relocation package.
 While employers are not obligated to provide relocation packages, it can incentivize a valuable employee or candidates to move to (and stay in) a new city.
 As an employer, one of your top priorities should be ensuring that your employee has a smooth transition during their relocation.
 Here are a few tips on how to make your employees’ relocations as stress-free as possible:

-What does a typical relocation package include and what relocation costs does it cover?
+What does a typical employee or employer relocation package include and what relocation costs does it cover?

 - Spousal Support: Again, in some higher-level employee moves, if the relocating employee is married, a company will provide spousal support.
 Which can include: helping the spouse find a job or establish their own business.

 Benefits included in the package for employee relocation vary greatly depending upon the circumstance, company or employer.
 For more information about what factors to consider when building your relocation program, check out this webinar.

-What is the average relocation package bonus?
+What is the average relocation lump sum amount?

-Even the most well thought out employee relocation package may need a little tweaking.
+Often times, the actual amount of the relocation lump sum may need a to be tweaked.
 You won’t know exactly what your employee needs until it’s time for them to relocate, so keep an open mind, and be willing to negotiate and adjust the package accordingly.
 Most employers choose to negotiate relocation packages instead of salaries.
 Relocation costs are a one-time expense whereas salaries are recurring.

 Enlist help from a relocation technology company.

 Looking for a place to live, hiring movers and flying to a new destination are all things that only add to the stress of an employee’s relocation.
-Technology companies, like UrbanBound, can help streamline this process by automating moving to-dos in one central platform.
+Relocation technology and service companies, like UrbanBound, can help streamline this process by automating moving to-dos in one central platform.
 Plus, relocation management software can also take the pressure off of your internal HR department.